GtiHubDiego/AI_Projects/Computer_Vision/ESP8266-CNN-ObjectDetection-RoboticHand/Readme.md

+### Robotic hand moved using a CNN (trained with my own dataset) and an ESP8266 (Wifi chip)
-In this cool project we are using Deep Learning to move a robotic hand using an ES8266 Wifi microchip.
+#### In this cool project we are using Deep Learning to move a robotic hand using an ES8266 Wifi microchip.

-Moving our hand (Fist, palm) displayed on a webcam, we will be able to move a robotic hand which is not connected directly to our computer.
+#### Moving our hand (Fist, palm) displayed on a webcam, we will be able to move a robotic hand which is not connected directly to our computer.

 We will be implementing a window where we can display a webcam or any IP cam.
-This window will have a ROI where we will put our hand with different gestures.
+This window will have a ROI where we will be moving our hand with different gestures.
 For simplicity we will start with a Palm and a Fist.
-When an object is detected on our ROI area, our python program will predict using our CNN model what kind of gesture is.
+When an object is detected on our ROI area, our python program will predict, using our CNN model, what kind of gesture is.
 When our prediction is good enough, our Python program will create a POST request which will be sent to a Rest service previously created on the ESP8266 web server.
-Depending on the gesture, the ESP will send the order to a Servo so that it can move.
+Depending on the gesture, the ESP8266 will send the order to a Servo so that it can move.
 The servo is connected to a Robotic hand, so if our gesture is a fist, the robotic hand will be closing and when the gesture is a palm, the robotic hand will be opening.

 There are several steps to build this project :